Kalanoro

-The Kalanoro is a humanoid cryptid, who are believed to live as spirits on the island of Madagascar.
-Tradition states that they used to live corporeally in the rainforests, but habitat destruction cause their corporeal forms to go extinct.
+The Kalanoro are alleged cryptid humanoids described in the folklore of Madagascar.
+Believed to live as spirits, tradition asserts that they used to live corporeally in the rainforests; however, their physical forms were said to have gone extinct due to habitat destruction.

-Kalanoro are described as small and hairy humanoids with fangs.
-Their legs are said to be backwards, with backwards facing feet, and their eyes glow red.
+The Kalanoro are described as small, hairy humanoids with fangs.
+Their legs are said to be oriented backwards, with likewise backward-facing feet; further, their eyes are claimed to glow red.
 Their hair and fingernails are both long and unkempt.
-Living solitary lifestyles, they reportedly eat raw meat, and have a "whining voice" which scares dogs.
+Living solitary lifestyles, they reportedly eat raw meat, and have a "whining voice" that scares dogs.

-Stories of the kalanoro vary.
-They can be painted as malevolent spirits who will steal children, kill people, or rob them.
-The kalanoro in recent times is also associated with alcoholism.
-However. they are also seen as loyal servants to their human companions and can take a paternalistic interest in humans.
-A Sakalava tale has the kalanoro kidnap children, but only due to perceived mistreatment by their parents.
-Once the kalanoro's demands were met, the children were returned.
+Stories of the Kalanoro and their motivations vary.
+They have been portrayed as malevolent spirits who rob, kill people, and abduct children.
+The Kalanoro in recent times have also been associated with alcoholism; however, they are also seen as loyal servants to their human companions and can take a paternalistic interest in humans.
+One Sakalava tale describes a Kalanoro kidnapping children, but only due to their perceiving mistreatment by the children's parents.
+Once the Kalanoro's demands were met, the abducted children were returned.

-The cryptids were the subject of an episode of Destination Truth.
+As a subject of cryptozoology, they were discussed in an episode of Destination Truth.

-Kalanoro in Religious and Contemporary Practice
+Kalanoro in religious and contemporary practice

-Kalanoro are said to act as spirit servants to the living.
-They reportedly steal and act as clairvoyants for their human companions, who can also draw on them for healing.
-If a person wishes to purchase the services of a kalanoro, they traditionally visit the "owner's" establishment at night, and only interact with them through a wall or closed door.
-It is said that when the human's voice becomes nasal and high-pitched, the kalanoro is speaking through them.
-Kalanoro are also said to impart taboos to people via their dreams or via visions.
+The Kalanoro are said to act as spirit servants to the living.
+They reportedly steal as well as act in the role of clairvoyants for their human companions, who can also draw on them for healing.
+If a person wishes to purchase the services of a Kalanoro, they traditionally visit the "owner's" establishment at night, and only interact with them through a wall or closed door.
+It is said that when the human's voice reaches a high-pitched register and a nasal timbre, the Kalanoro is speaking through them.
+The Kalanoro are also said to impart taboos to people via their dreams or by means of visions.

-It has also been suggested that the Vazimba are the ghosts of the kalanoro.
+It has also been suggested that the Vazimba are the ghosts of the Kalanoro.